Account security and passwords

 Learn how to set up single sign-on with HubSpot.

 HubSpot offers an array of automatic security measures for your account, including detecting login attempts from new browsers or devices.
+Super admins can limit HubSpot account access to trusted IP addresses.
 When HubSpot doesn't recognize the browser or device that you're logging in from, you'll be prompted to confirm your identity through an emailed verification code.
 You'll also see this confirmation when logging in after clearing your browser cookies.

 This confirmation is separate from one you'd receive when logging in with two-factor authentication.
 Once you confirm your login, you can continue to use HubSpot as normal.